Prudence Crandall: Later years

 At the suggestion of William Garrison, who raised the money from "various antislavery societies", Francis Alexander painted a portrait of Crandall in April 1834.
 She had to go to Boston for the sittings, where she "became the center of attention at abolitionist parties and gatherings each evening.
 The Boston abolitionists honored her as a true heroine of the antislavery cause."

 In August 1834, Crandall married the Rev. Calvin Philleo, a Baptist minister in Canterbury, Connecticut.
 The couple moved to Massachusetts for a period of time after they fled the town of Canterbury, and they also lived in New York, Rhode Island, and Illinois.
 Crandall was involved in the women's suffrage movement and ran a school in LaSalle County, Illinois.
 She separated from Philleo in 1842 after his "deteriorating physical and mental health" led him to be abusive.
 He died in Illinois in 1874.

-After the death of her husband, Crandall relocated with her brother Hezekiah to Elk Falls, Kansas, around 1877, and it was there that her brother eventually died in 1881.
+After the death of her husband, Crandall relocated with her brother Hezekiah to Elk Falls, Kansas, around 1877.
+Hezekiah died in 1881.
 A visitor of 1886, who described her as "of almost national renown," with "a host of good books in her house", quoted her as follows: